 Ambient Airlines was kinda-sorta inspired by Virgin Atlantic Airlines, but not entirely.

-The Aria S242 Supersonic jet has a reverse color scheme, being white with red markings.
-This was done not so much for artistic reasons as for technical reasons: Darker colors - especially on the top of the aircraft - tends to interfere with heat radiation when an aircraft flies at supersonic speeds, and after about 20 minutes the fuselage would heat up to beyond its safety limits.
-The paint itself would also likely melt off and/or become combustible.
-So liveries on supersonic jets tend to use cheatlines and trims rather than all over paintjobs.
+Note that the Aria S242 Supersonic jet has a reverse color scheme, being white with red markings.
+This was done not for artistic reasons, but because darker colors - especially on the top of the aircraft - tend to interfere with heat radiation when an aircraft flies at supersonic speeds.
+After about 20 minutes the fuselage would overheat beyond its safety limits, and the paint itself would likely melt off and/or become combustible.
+As a result, liveries on supersonic jets tend to be painted with cheatlines and trims rather than all-over paintjobs.
+(The tail can tolerate darker color paint schemes if heat-resistant paints are used.)

 This is why NASA’s new Lockheed Martin X-59 experimental supersonic jet received a patriotic paint scheme that was mostly painted white with red accents on top, but is very blue underneath.
-(The tail can tolerate color paints better, btw, if certain heat-resistant paints are used.)
-This is also why the Pepsi-themed Concorde only wore that livery for two weeks.I’ve had a couple of people mention that the Ambient Airlines “spilled paint livery” reminded them more of bloodshed than paint.
-I am no fan of bloodshed or affiliated mayhem, to be sure, so I was taken aback by this assertion.
-I’m thinking about revisiting the “spilled paint” livery at some point soon to try and make it more artsy and less bloodshed-y looking.
-Changing the color from red to some other color would be the quickest fix I suppose, but I’m going to explore all options before doing anything.
+It is also why the Pepsi-themed Concorde wore its all-blue livery for only two weeks back in 1996.When I first published this particular article in April 2024, I had a few people comment that the Ambient Airlines “spilled paint livery” reminded them more of bloodshed than paint.
+I am no fan of bloodshed or affiliated mayhem, to be sure, so I was taken aback a bit by this assertion.

 All liveries depicted in this article were conceived and drawn by the Author.

-All other aircraft templates shown in this article are licensed from Norebbo and augmented by the Author for display.
+All other aircraft templates shown in this article were purchased from Norebbo under license and augmented by the Author for display.
 Blank side view templates of these aircraft are available for purchase through ShopNorebbo.

 Route Maps were created using Great Circle Map.